IHE/IT-Infrastructure/IUA.b/IHE_ITI_Suppl_IUA.md

 ```

 ### 3.72.7 Expected Actions
-The Resource Server SHALL be able to determine the token format (JWT, SAML or other) through inspection of the access token value or otherwise.
+The Resource Server SHALL be able to determine the token format (JWT, SAML or other) through evaluating the "access_token_format" value in the Authorization Server Metadata document (see ITI-103), inspection of the access token value, or otherwise.
 When the Resource Server is not able to process the token format (through local verification or introspection) it MUST respond with HTTP 401 (Unauthorized).

 The Resource Server SHALL validate or introspect the access token and ensure that it has not expired.